JolifantoBambla/webgpu-sky-atmosphere/README.md

 ### Full-resolution ray marching

 The above renderers default to rendering the clear sky / atmosphere using low-resolution lookup tables.
 However, it can also be rendered by doing a full-resolution ray marching pass.
-While the former method is faster, full-resolution ray marching produces smoother volumetric shadows.
+While the former method is faster, full-resolution ray marching produces smoother volumetric shadows and allows for colored transmittance.

 To use full-resolution ray marching instead of the faster lookup table-based approach, set the default behavior for `renderSkyAtmosphere` and `renderSky` via the config: